 - Fact sheets

-- Food Patterns Equivalents Database (FPED) converts foods and beverages in the Food and Nutrient Database for Dietary Studies to 37 USDA Food Patterns (FP) components.
-FPED was formerly known as the MyPyramid Equivalents Database (MPED).
+- Food Patterns Equivalents Database (FPED) converts the foods and beverages in the Food and Nutrient Database for Dietary Studies to the 37 USDA Food Patterns components.
+The FPED was formerly known as the MyPyramid Equivalents Database.

-- FPED provides a unique research tool to evaluate food and beverage intakes of Americans compared to recommendations of the 2010 Dietary Guidelines for Americans (DGA 2010).
+- The FPED serves as a unique research tool to evaluate food and beverage intakes of Americans with respect to the 2015-2020 Dietary Guidelines for Americans recommendations.

-- The FP components are defined as the number of cup equivalents of Fruit, Vegetables, and Dairy; ounce equivalents of Grains and Protein Foods; teaspoon equivalents of Added Sugars; gram equivalents of Solid Fats and Oils; and number of Alcoholic Drinks.
+- The Food Patterns are measured as cup equivalents of Fruit, Vegetables, and Dairy; ounce equivalents of Grains and Protein Foods; teaspoon equivalents of Added Sugars; gram equivalents of Solid Fats and Oils; and the number of Alcoholic Drinks.

-- Two new products are provided with the FPED release: (1) the Food Patterns Equivalents Ingredient Database (FPID) that includes each unique ingredient used in FNDDS converted to the 37 FP components; and (2) listings of gram weights for one cup equivalents of fruits, vegetables, dairy, and legumes used in the FPED release (Methodology and User Guide, Appendices 8-11).
+- In addition to the SAS datasets, the FPED release includes: (1) the Food Patterns Equivalents Ingredient Database (FPID) that includes the 37 USDA Food Patterns components per 100 grams of each unique ingredient used in the FNDDS; and (2) listings of gram weights for one cup equivalents of fruits, vegetables, dairy, and legumes used in the FPED release (see Methodology and User Guide, Appendices 8-11).

 - Methodology and User Guide;